 Essential tests: improvement with penny (H2S, mercaptans); rubbing sample between hands and sniffing (Brett).

 This concludes our little adventure with “bad”, faulty or flawed wines.
 Let me know of your experiences with unfortunately making bad wines and how you were able to either fix the problem or what you learned from it.
-Sharing our experiences is the best way to learn and prevent some of us making a pile of wine fit for the drains…
+Sharing our experiences is the best way to learn and prevent some of us from making a pile of wine fit for the drains…

 To good wine drinking…cheers!